Elite Forces of Malaysia: Mountain Search and Rescue Team

-The Mountain Search and Rescue Team (MoSAR), or Pasukan Bantuan Mencari dan Menyelamat Gunung in Malay, is an elite unit specialising in SAR operations on mountains in Sabah.
-Established on 23 June 2015, MoSAR recruits individuals with mountaineering experience.
-Selected members undergo firefighter training at FRAM and are officially commissioned as auxiliary (reserve) firefighters.
-This team is considered on par with other FRDM Special Forces.
+The Mountain Search and Rescue Team (abbr.: MoSAR; Pasukan Bantuan Mencari dan Menyelamat Gunung) is an elite formation specialised in SAR operations within the mountainous regions of Sabah.
+Formed on 23 June 2015, the unit specifically recruits individuals with significant prior mountaineering experience.
+Upon selection, members complete formal firefighter training at the Fire and Rescue Academy of Malaysia (FRAM) before being commissioned as auxiliary firefighters.
+In terms of operational capability and status, MoSAR is regarded as equivalent to other special forces within the FRDM.

-The team initially formed its core group with 20 auxiliary firefighters, all of whom were full-time mountain guides on Mount Kinabalu.
-Since then, MoSAR has earned international recognition for its proficiency in conducting complex mountain rescue operations in Sabah's rugged landscapes.
-As of 2022, the team has grown to include 42 auxiliary firefighters.
-Their headquarters, located on the slopes of Mount Kinabalu at an elevation of 3,382 meters above sea level, holds the distinction of being the highest FRDM fire station in Malaysia.
+The unit was originally established with 20 auxiliary firefighters, all of whom served as professional mountain guides on Mount Kinabalu.
+MoSAR has since gained international standing for its expertise in executing complex rescues within the difficult terrain of Sabah.
+By 2022, the unit's strength had increased to 42 personnel.
+Its primary base of operations is situated on the slopes of Mount Kinabalu at an altitude of 3382 m above sea level, making it the highest fire station operated by the FRDM in Malaysia.